 Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children

 Figure 1.
-Recommended Immunization Schedule for HIV-Infected Children Aged 0-6 years – United States, 2013
+Recommended Immunization Schedule for Children with HIV Infection Aged 0 through 18 Years; United States, 2019

-This schedule summarizes recommendations for routine administration of vaccines for HIV-infected children 0–6 years and indicates the recommended ages for vaccine administration in this population for childhood vaccines licensed in the United States.
+This schedule summarizes recommendations for routine administration of vaccines for children with HIV aged 0 through 18 years and indicates the recommended ages for vaccine administration in this population for childhood vaccines licensed in the United States.
 Any dose not administered at the recommended age should be administered at a subsequent visit, when indicated and feasible.
-Licensed combination vaccines may be used whenever any component of the combination is indicated and other components of the vaccine are not contraindicated and if approved by the Food and Drug Administration for that dose of the series.
-Providers should consult the relevant Advisory Committee on Immunization Practices statement for detailed recommendations.
+Licensed combination vaccines may be used whenever any component of the combination is indicated, when other components of the vaccine are not contraindicated, and if approved by the Food and Drug Administration for that dose of the series.
+The combination measles, mumps, rubella, and varicella vaccine (MMRV) is an exception; in many circumstances measles, mumps, and rubella vaccine (MMR) and varicella vaccine (Var) should be administered to persons with immunocompetent HIV infection.
+MMRV is contraindicated in immunocompetent HIV infection.
+Providers should consult the relevant Advisory Committee on Immunization Practices (ACIP) statement for detailed recommendations.
 Clinically significant adverse events that follow immunization should be reported to the Vaccine Adverse Event Reporting System (VAERS).
-Guidance about how to obtain and complete a VAERS form is available at http://www.vaers.hhs.gov or telephone 800-822-7967.
+Guidance about how to obtain and complete a VAERS form is available at the VAERS website or telephone 1-800-822-7967.

 After the Birth Dose:

-- Infants born to HBsAg-positive mothers should be tested for HBsAg and the antibody to HBsAg (anti- HBs) after completion of at least 3 doses of a licensed HepB series, at ages 9 through 18 months (generally at the next well-child visit).
+- Infants born to HBsAg-positive mothers should be tested for HBsAg and the antibody to HBsAg (anti- HBs) after completing at least three doses of a licensed HepB series, at ages 9 months through 12 months (generally at the next well-child visit).

-- Testing is recommended for HIV-infected children and should be performed 1 to 2 months after administration of the last dose of the vaccine series using a method that allows determination of a protective level of anti-HBs (≥10 mIU/mL).
+- Testing for anti-HBs is also recommended for children and adolescents with HIV and should be performed 1 to 2 months after administration of the last dose of the vaccine series using a method that allows determination of a protective level of anti-HBs (≥10 mIU/mL).

-- Children with anti-HBs <10 mIU/mL after the primary schedule should receive a second series, followed by anti-HBs testing 1 to 2 months after the third dose, which usually is more practical than serologic testing after one or more doses of vaccine.
+- Children and adolescents with anti-HBs <10 mIU/mL after the primary schedule should receive a second series, followed by anti-HBs testing 1 to 2 months after the third dose.

-- In HIV-infected children, the need for booster doses has not been determined.
-Annual anti-HBs testing and booster doses when anti-HBs levels decline to <10 mIU/mL should be considered in individuals with ongoing risk for exposure.
-See MMWR 2005:54(No. RR-16).
+- In children and adolescents with HIV, the need for booster doses has not been determined.
+Annual anti-HBs testing and booster doses when anti-HBs levels decline to <10 mIU/mL should be considered in individuals with ongoing risk for exposure (see https://www.cdc.gov/mmwr/pdf/rr/rr5416.pdf).

-- Practitioners should consider the potential risks and benefits of administering rotavirus vaccine to infants with known or suspected altered immunocompetence.
-Consultation with an immunologist or infectious disease specialist is advised.
-Limited safety and efficacy data are available for the administration of rotavirus vaccines to infants who are potentially immunocompromised, including those who are HIV-infected.
-However, the following considerations support vaccination of HIV-exposed or HIV-infected infants:
+- Practitioners should consider the potential risks and benefits of administering RV to infants with known or suspected altered immunocompetence.
+Consultation with an immunologist or infectious disease specialist is advised, particularly for infants with HIV infection who have a low CD4 T lymphocyte (CD4) cell percentage or count.
+Limited safety and efficacy data are available for the administration of RVs to infants who are potentially immunocompromised, including those with HIV infection.
+However, the following considerations support vaccination of infants who are HIV exposed or HIV infected:

-- In infants born to HIV-positive mothers, the HIV diagnosis may not be established before the age of the first rotavirus vaccine dose (only 1.5%–3% of HIV-exposed infants in the United States will eventually be determined to be HIV-infected), and
+- In infants born to mothers with HIV, an HIV diagnosis may not be established before the age of the first RV dose (≤2% of infants with perinatal HIV exposure in the United States will eventually be determined to have HIV infection), and

 - Vaccine strains of rotavirus are considerably attenuated.

-Diphtheria and Tetanus Toxoids and Acellular Pertussis Vaccine (Dtap)
+3. Diphtheria and Tetanus Toxoids and Acellular Pertussis Vaccine (DTaP)